-Expressions of Research is a collaboration between Fringe Arts Bath, the University of Bath’s Public Engagement Unit and Edge Arts with support of the University’s 50th Anniversary Fund.
+Expressions of Research was a collaboration between Fringe Arts Bath, the University of Bath’s Public Engagement Unit and Edge Arts with support of the University’s 50th Anniversary Fund.

-Five artists meet five University of Bath research centres in this fascinating exhibition, where a study of each other’s methods has led to five original collaborations.
+Five artists met five University of Bath research centres in this fascinating exhibition, where a study of each other’s methods led to five original collaborations.

-Showcasing works across drawing, sculpture, installation and performance, works on show include adapting mathematics to create sculpture, poetic verse influencing mass-emergency response, mechanical machines for making music, performance representing the elasticity of poverty and visual statements on the creation of sustainable molecules.
+Showcasing works across drawing, sculpture, installation and performance, the pieces included adapting mathematics to create sculpture, poetic verse influencing mass-emergency response, mechanical machines for making music, performance representing the elasticity of poverty and visual statements on the creation of sustainable molecules.

 Researchers at the Centre for Sustainable Chemical Technologies (CSCT): Professor Matthew Davidson, Dr Janet Scott, Dr Antoine Buchard, Marcus Johns

 w Henon makes a visual response to a research paper entitled, “Managing the surge in demand for blood following mass casualty events: Early automatic restocking may preserve red cell supply.”
 He considers what happens when we translate real world information into mathematical formulae, how we find time to reflect when there is an urgency to find results or solve problems, and other questions in a mixed media piece of video, performance, poetry and painting.

 Researchers at the Centre for Healthcare Innovation and Improvement (Chi2): Professor Christos Vasilakis, Dr Gozdem Dural-Selcuk, Dr Neo Stylianou, Marianna Frangeskou

 Working on a variety of areas that focus on looking at poverty, the work consists of performance, installation and newspaper.
 It looks at child poverty and the impact poverty has on children, particularly within the Bath and North East